All Episodes

 I paid more for gas.

-It's all it would take.
+It's all it will take.

 So, you know, I feel like I am paying my fair share for my, you know, lack of concern for the global warming.

-No, no, you're missing you're missing the point in the era of Obama.
+You're missing the point in the era of Obama.

-I I unfortunately I'm beginning to understand the era of Obama even more and more every day.
+Unfortunately, I'm beginning to understand the era of Obama even more and more every day.

-And you shouldn't be allowed, because you can afford this.
+And you shouldn't be allowed because you can afford this.

 It's not fair you can afford all that when others can't.